 “Shut your trap,” said the police robot closest to us.

-She glared at the robot and jumped to her feet, “General Pierpont, may I say a few words in Sergeant Delone’s behalf?”
+She glared at the robot and jumped to her feet.
+“General Pierpont, may I say a few words in Sergeant Delone’s behalf?”

-Raising his head, Pierpont immediately recognized Molly, “Of course, Captain Abbotsford.
+Raising his head, Pierpont immediately recognized Molly.
+“Of course, Captain Abbotsford.
 You have the floor.”

-Rockfort turned to give Molly a look of disdain while Pierpont and his panel of jurors seemed delighted to hear her speak up, “I first met Sergeant Delone when we were scrips at Fort Greyling.
+Rockfort turned to give Molly a look of disdain while Pierpont and his panel of jurors seemed delighted to hear her speak up.
+“I first met Sergeant Delone when we were scrips at Fort Greyling.
 Like Sergeant Highgarden and myself, Delone was conscripted into the MEF to fight the growing human zombie threat.
 In that way we’re similar, but in other ways, it was easy to tell that he was much different because he grew up in the city, in California.
 Donovan and I are from a rural background.”

-Major Wiggs produced a handkerchief and wiped a tear from his eye as Molly stayed with it, “We lost two airship crews in the tragedy, and we’ve been short-handed ever since.
-If we lose Delone now, it will hurt the entire squadron because I don’t have anyone to take up the slack.
+Major Wiggs produced a handkerchief and wiped a tear from his eye as Molly stayed with it.
+“We lost two airship crews in the tragedy, and we’ve been short-handed ever since.
+If we lose Delone now, it’ll hurt the entire squadron because I don’t have anyone to take up the slack.
 We’re still 5,000 miles from Borneo and our replacement sailing crew.
 I respectfully ask the court to give Sergeant Delone another chance.
 I can find work for him aboard the airship, and I desperately need experienced hands who know their way around.”
 She paused for a moment and then, “I suppose that will be all I have to say, and thank you for allowing me to speak up.”